flosfor/pvbs/readme.txt

-* Please state the use of this code in your methods section.
-Thank you.
+* Please mention this code in your methods section.

 Instructions: